daveliepmann/uruk/README.md

 2. Navigate to http://localhost:8000/appservices/ and follow instructions for [Creating a New XDBC Server](https://docs.marklogic.com/guide/admin/xdbc#id_21458) in the [Administrator's Guide](https://docs.marklogic.com/guide/admin/xdbc) to create an XDBC server and an UrukDB database.

-3. Create UrukForest forest and attach it to UrukDB.
+3. Create a forest (e.g. "UrukForest") and attach it to the UrukDB database you just created.

-4. Create a `uruk-tester-role` with every default permission for `xa`, URI privilege `view-uri`, and execute-privilege `any-uri`
+4. Create a `uruk-tester-role` with every default permission for `xa`, URI privilege `view-uri`, and execute-privileges `any-uri`, `xdmp:external-binary`, and `xdmp:timestamp` (needed for specific tests)

 5. Create `uruk-tester` user with password "password" and roles of `xa` and `uruk-tester-role`.
 This will be necessary to run tests and README examples.